cipherswami/cipherswami.github.io/content/about/index.md

 title: 'About Me'
 avatar: 'MyPic.jpg'
 skills:
+  - C/C++
+  - Git
-  - Coding
+  - FreeRTOS
-  - Problem Solving
+  - Device Drivers
-  - Team Management
+  - JTAG, GDB
-  - Mentoring
+  - SPI, I2C, UART...
 ---

 Hello!
-I'm Aravind Potluri, from Vizag, also known as Mini Mumbai and the Cleanest City of India.

-I am a creative, time punctual, dedicated, goal-oriented individual with decent moral Values and Ethicates along with a high-energy level, honed communication skills, strong organizational skills, and meticulous attention to detail.

-Here are a few of the other activities that I love to do!
+I'm Aravind Potluri, a systems software enthusiast with expertise in Computer Networks and Operating Systems.
+I am passionate about developing efficient, high-performance software that seamlessly integrates with hardware to deliver reliable solutions.

+I am eager to explore opportunities in Firmware, Systems, or Kernel Development, where I can apply my technical expertise, tackle challenging problems, and contribute to innovative projects while continuing to grow as a developer.